fawda123/sf_trends/README.md

 * `mods_nolag.RData` dataset for wrtds, including model results.
 This is the same file as `mods_lag.RData` except the matched flow variables are not lagged.

-* `potw_load.RData` nutrient load data from Stockton and Tracy wwtp
+* `potw_load.RData` nutrient load data from Stockton and Tracy wwtp, kg/day

 * `sf_bay.RData` SpatialPolygonsDataFrame object of all of SF Bay